DHC Coordinated Scholarships

 The Jane Buttrey Memorial Scholarship

-Eligibility: All DHC Supplemental Application Forms completed and submitted to the Davidson Honors College by December 31 will be considered for the Presidential Leadership Scholarship.
+Eligibility: All DHC Application Forms completed and submitted to the Davidson Honors College by December 2 will be considered for the Presidential Leadership Scholarship.
 Eligible candidates for the Presidential Leadership Scholarship must be recent high school graduates who have not previously enrolled as a regular college or university student.
-Finalists in the autumn 2014 class of Presidential Leadership Scholars posted an average of 3.98 GPA, SAT combined score of 2080, and ACT composite score of 32.
+Finalists in the autumn 2015 class of Presidential Leadership Scholars posted an average of 3.81 GPA, SAT combined score of 2013, and ACT composite score of 31.

-How to Apply: The online DHC Supplemental Application Form will be available on the DHC website by mid-October 2014.
-DHC Supplemental Application Forms completed and submitted to the Davidson Honors College by December 31 will be considered for the Presidential Leadership Scholarship.
-After that date, DHC applicants are not eligible for the Presidential Leadership Scholarship, but they will be considered for admission to the Davidson Honors College on a rolling basis throughout the spring semester
+How to Apply: DHC Application Forms completed and submitted to the Davidson Honors College by December 2 will be considered for the Presidential Leadership Scholarship.
+After that date, DHC applicants are not eligible for the Presidential Leadership Scholarship, but they will be considered for admission to the Davidson Honors College on a rolling basis throughout the spring semester.

 The Watkins Scholarship Program generally awards $2,000 to ten seniors per year, and is open to all UM-Missoula students.
 All applicants must anticipate attaining senior status (at least 90 credits) by autumn semester of the scholarship award period; have earned a cumulative GPA of 3.4 or higher at the time of application; plan on working on a senior research project or creative activity that will be directed by a faculty member in the College of Arts and Sciences.

-The annual application deadline is April 15 for scholarships to be awarded in the next academic year.
+The annual application deadline is the last Friday in March for scholarships to be awarded in the next academic year.
 Specific information can be found by downloading the application below.
 All students who complete a research project funded by a Watkins Scholarship are required to submit an electronic copy of their thesis or final research paper to the Mansfield Library through ScholarWorks, using the following template as a formatting guide.

-The annual application deadlines are April 15 for full-year scholarships and November 15 for spring-semester scholarships.
+The annual application deadlines are the last Friday in March for full-year scholarships and the last Friday in October for spring-semester scholarships.
 Specific information can be found by downloading the application below.
 All students who complete a research project funded by an Undergraduate Research Scholarship are required to submit an electronic copy of their thesis or final research paper to the Mansfield Library through ScholarWorks, using the following template as a formatting guide.

 The Davidson Honors College invites applications from DHC students and their faculty mentors for summer research project fellowships.
 Up to four student-faculty research teams will receive funding for their research projects during each summer semester.
 The fellowship will provide financial support for both the student ($3,000) and the faculty mentor ($2,000).
 This financial support may be disbursed as student and faculty stipends or as research expenses for books, materials, equipment, and travel.
 The program is open to Davidson Honors College students of all majors.
 Funding priority shall be given to projects in the humanities, social sciences, and fine arts, although exemplary projects in the natural and physical sciences can also be considered.
-Applications for the DHC Student-Faculty Summer Research Fellowship must be submitted to the Davidson Honors College by noon on March 15.
+Applications for the DHC Student-Faculty Summer Research Fellowship must be submitted to the Davidson Honors College by noon on March 20.
+The DHC Student Faculty Summer Research Fellowships are not being offered for Summer 2016.

 The University of Montana offers up to two Dailey Study Abroad Scholarships of $1,500 in support of a full-year study abroad program in a country where English is not commonly spoken.
 All undergraduates at the University of Montana-Missoula are eligible to apply; preference shall be given to individuals who graduated from a Montana high school.
-The application deadline is March 15 for the following academic year.
+The application deadline is the last Friday in March for the following academic year.

-The Davidson Honors College offers Study Abroad Scholarships of up to $500 toward the cost of a study abroad experience.
+The Davidson Honors College offers Study Abroad Scholarships toward the cost of a study abroad experience.
 Funds are available for study abroad programs and for IE3 Global Internships anywhere in the world.
 Only Davidson Honors College students are eligible for these awards.
-Application deadline: October 30 (for winter session and spring semester) and April 15 (for summer and autumn semester).
+Application deadline: last Friday in October (for winter session and spring semester) and the last Friday in March (for summer and autumn semester).
 To apply for this scholarship, download and submit the DHC Study Abroad Scholarship Application below.